-- 1. System diagrams: create a high-level data-flow diagram for hypothetical computer-mediated systems.
-This will visually communicate data sources, output, translation, control, and interaction. - 2.
+- 1. System diagrams: create multiple high-level data-flow diagrams for hypothetical computermediated systems.
+These will visually communicate data sources, output, translation, control, and interaction. - 2.
 System infrastructure: learn to use our system architecture by creating a series of simple solutions to given problems.
 Create a basic drawing system applying these concepts. - 3.
 Designing Diversity: Create a real-time, non-interactive stochastic system using video manipulation and compositing. - 4.
 Multi-modal Integration: Create a system that drives video and sound mixing and manipulation via interaction with a live video feed. - 5.
 Virtual Environments: Create a system in which user interaction drives multiple attributes (position, color, sound, texture, lighting, etc) of a 3D environment containing live video. - 6.
 Final Project: Explore, extend, and/or integrate one or more of the previous concepts or projects.
+Write a one page reflection on lessons learned, applications to discipline, and useful extensions.